-In past FARMER budget bills, the Legislature appropriated funding to reduce agricultural sector emissions by providing financial incentives for vehicles and equipment used in agricultural operations.
-CARB interprets the term "agricultural sector emissions" to allow for reductions of criteria, toxic, and GHG pollutants, consistent with the Health and Safety Code's (HSC) broad definition of "air pollutant."
+In past budget bills that contained appropriations for FARMER, the Legislature appropriated funding to reduce agricultural sector emissions by providing financial incentives for vehicles and equipment used in agricultural operations.
+CARB interprets the term "agricultural sector emissions" to allow for reductions of criteria, toxic, and GHG pollutants, consistent with the Health and Safety Code's broad definition of "air pollutant."